Andrew Robinson is the author of

 some twenty-five books, issued by leading general and academic publishers in both the UK and the USA.
 They have been

-translated into ten European languages, as well as Arabic, Chinese, Japanese
+translated into thirteen European languages, as well as Arabic, Chinese, Japanese

 and Korean.
 Six of them are biographies, of both artists and scientists.
-Several of them have been used as teaching texts in universities.
+Several have been used as teaching texts in universities.
 They have covered three main areas:

 and the History of Science,

 c.
 Indian History and Culture.

 Recent books include an illustrated history of earthquakes, Earthquake: Nature and Culture (2012), and a biography of Jean-Francois Champollion, Cracking the Egyptian Code (2012).
-His current book, India: A Short History, was published by Thames & Hudson in March 2014.
+His latest book, India: A Short History, was published by Thames & Hudson in spring 2014.